joshelvn11/PyGOPS/README.md

 PyGOPS is an implementation in Python of the card game 'Game of Pure Strategy'.
 It is a client server, terminal based implementation of the game allowing players to play with each other remotely.

+The purpose of this project is to allow fans GOPS to play it online via terminal with their friends worldwide and also allow them to create a server to host games for other fans.

 ## The Game and Rules
 The card game is played between two players.
 A standard deck of 52 cards is split into sets of the suits.
 One player receives a hand consisting of all the Spaded, the other players receives a hand consisting of all the